mstksg/inCode/copy/entries/typed-lc-1.md

-Furthermore, this post isn't exactly "beginner friendly" :)  It contains mention of a lot of type-level tools, including GADTs, type-level lists, singletons, etc.  I'll try to explain the more out-there things, but just be aware that this isn't as hands-holding as most of my posts!
+Furthermore, this post isn't exactly "beginner friendly" :)  It contains mention of a lot of type-level tools, including GADTs, type-level lists, singletons, etc.  I'll try to explain the more out-there things when I can, but I won't go into *too* much detail on any single thing.
 That's because this is less of a tutorial and more of a journal of my current struggles.

 The motivation
 --------------